Link250/PixelKingdom/README.md

-# PixelKingdom
+# PK Reborn
-Pixel Kingdom is a 2D sandbox game, which is still under heavy development.
+PK Reborn is the Reboot of Pixel Kingdom in the Language c++.

 # Discord